-\\10-Year geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
+^{10-}Year geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
 Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

-Discount Rate - The discount rate used to measure the total pension liability was 7.45% as of June 30, 2020.
-The projection of cash flows used to determine the discount rate assumes member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
+Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2021.
+The projection of cash flows used to determine the discount rate assumes that member and employer contributions will be made at the statutory contribution rates in accordance with the rates described previously.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2020.
-Therefore, the long-term expected rate of return on pension plan investments of 7.45% was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2020.
+Based on those assumptions, STRS Ohio's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2021.
+Therefore, the long-term expected rate of return on pension plan investments of 7.00% was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2021.

-Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following table presents the District's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.45%, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.45%) or one-percentage-point higher (8.45%) than the current rate:
+Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following table represents the net pension liability as of June 30, 2021, calculated using the current period discount rate assumption of 7.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.00%) or one percentage point higher (8.00%) than the current assumption:

 Current

-1% 6 Decrease Dis scount Rate 1% Increase
+1 % Decrease Di scount Rate 1 % Increase

 District's proportionate share

-of the net pension liability \$ 18,908,889 \$ 13,280,338 \$ 8,510,610
+of the net pension liability \$ 12,921,997 \$ 6,900,470 \$ 1,812,292